Forenaghts Great: Standing-stone

 operations two inhumation burials were exposed at the site,

-including a human skull to the W of the stone, surrounded by
+including a human head to the W of the stone, surrounded by

 flagstones and the scattered remains of other skeletons.
 Modern